-"The Licensing authorities after notice to the licensee and reasonable opportunity for him to be heard by the Board, may modify, suspend, revoke or cancel his licenses upon satisfactory proof that he has violated or permitted a violation of any condition thereof, or law of the Commonwealth...if the license is revoked, the licensee shall be disqualified to receive a license for one year after the expiration of the term of the licenses revoked, and if he is the owner of the premises...no license shall be issued to be exercised on said premises for the residue of the term thereof."
+"The Licensing authorities after notice to the licensee and reasonable opportunity for him to be heard by them, may modify, suspend, revoke or cancel his licenses upon satisfactory proof that he has violated or permitted a violation of any condition thereof, or any law of the commonwealth...
+If the license is revoked, the licensee shall be disqualified to receive a license for one year after the expiration of the term of the license so revoked, and if he is the owner of the premises described in such revoked license, no license shall be issued to be exercised on said premises for the residue of the term thereof."